Set up the business glossary for governed tagging

 Glossary term hierarchies

 By using the Data Catalog business glossary, an organization can describe its business vocabulary as a hierarchy of terms, and it can create a classification of terms that better represents its business taxonomy.

 A term must be unique at a given level of hierarchy.
-Duplicate names are not allowed.
+Duplicate names aren't allowed.
 There is no limit to the number of levels in a hierarchy, but a hierarchy is often more easily understood when there are three levels or fewer.

 The use of hierarchies in the business glossary is optional.
 Leaving the parent term field blank for glossary terms creates a flat (non-hierarchical) list of terms in the glossary.

 Tagging assets with glossary terms

 After glossary terms have been defined within the catalog, the experience of tagging assets is optimized to search the glossary as a user types a tag.
 The Data Catalog portal displays a list of matching glossary terms to choose from.
 If the user selects a glossary term from the list, the term is added to the asset as a tag (also called a glossary tag).
 The user can also choose to create a new tag by typing a term that's not in the glossary (also called a user tag).

 User tags are the only type of tag supported in the Free Edition of Data Catalog.

 Hover behavior on tags

 In the Data Catalog portal, the two types of tags are visually distinct and present different hover behaviors.
 When you hover over a user tag, you can see the tag text and the user or users who have added the tag.
 When you hover over a glossary tag, you also see the definition of the glossary term and a link to open the business glossary to view the full definition of the term.

 Search filters for tags

 Glossary tags and user tags are both searchable, and you can apply them as filters in a search.